Gal-Gottlieb/Analysis-And-Visualization-Of-Video-Games-Sales/README.md

 * Was used first for data exploration, then for cleaning and preparing the data, then for feature engineering, and finally, for data exploration and analysis.
 *The data was exported to a new Excel file called "video games edited with Python".
+* Uploaded a file containing the Python script to the repository.

 2- Microsoft SQL Management Server (MSMS):

-Used for developing more detailed tables outside the existing ones using queries.
+* Used for developing more detailed tables outside the existing ones using queries.
+* Uploaded a file containing the SQL script to the repository.

 3- Power Query:

-Used to manipulate data by splitting the existing table into several tables - one fact table and the others dim tables.
+* Used to manipulate data by splitting the existing table into several tables - one fact table and the others dim tables.
 * Used for preparing the tables for the Power BI visualization.

 4- Power BI: